GameShark: Products

 When the original GameShark was released, it came with 4,000 preloaded codes.
-Codes could be entered, but unlike the Game Genie, codes were saved in the onboard flash memory and could be accessed later rather than having to be reentered.
+Codes could be entered, but unlike Game Genie, codes were saved in the onboard flash memory and could be accessed later rather than having to be reentered.
 The cartridges also acted as memory cards, with equal or greater storage capacity to the consoles' first party memory cards.
 It was originally released for the Sega Saturn and Sony PlayStation consoles in January 1996.
 It was a runner-up for Electronic Gaming Monthly's Best Peripheral of 1996 (behind the Saturn analog controller).

 A GameShark was released for the Nintendo 64 in late August 1997.
 The Nintendo 64 GameShark also bypasses the console's regional lockout, allowing games from any region to be played on the same unit.